Milk and its Byproducts. Cottage Cheese

 The good news is that soured or fermented milk is very easy to make in your kitchen.
-This is the milk where the proper kind of acid is added.
-It has gone sour by itself as all milk, including pasteurized milk, contains suitable and harmless microorganisms.
-Cottage cheese is also a fermented food simply because it’s made out of fermented milk.
+Milk starts to ferment with the presence of the proper kind of acid.
+It turns sour by itself since all milk, including pasteurized milk, contains suitable and harmless microorganisms.
+Cottage cheese is also a fermented food simply because it is made out of fermented milk.

 Methods of making cottage cheese

 In Ukrainian cuisine, cottage cheese plays a significant role in an independent dish or ingredient for cheesecakes, dumplings, pancakes, dips, or spreads.
 You can get a cottage cheese in different ways- by changing the fat content of milk and the method of souring (using different types of starter culture), the heating temperature (from room temperature to boiling), and, finally, the kind of whey extraction.
 But that’s not all!
 You can change the proportions of the combination of sour and fresh milk by pouring one into the other and boiling different mixtures for a different time.